 Hybrid Working Conditions

 It’s likely that many employees will combine working remotely with working from the office.
 Currently, 41 percent of businesses across the globe already offer some degree of remote working.

 For many employees, remote working could mean a better work–life balance.
 In fact, more than three-quarters of managers say that flexible schedules and the chance to work remotely lead to better retention.

 When employees are able to work remotely, they can live almost anywhere.
 Right now, there are still some limitations, but broadband adoption is increasing.
 As broadband becomes more widespread, workers will even be able to live in isolated areas.
 Living outside of main business hubs and in more affordable locations could mean a higher standard of living.

 We’ve already seen how remote working can be crucial during a pandemic.
 It could also prove critical for continuing business operations through future crises, like natural disasters.

 Cityscapes could start to change as more businesses give up or reduce the size of their traditional office spaces.
 As remote technology develops further, ever more employees will be able to work at home or in co-working spaces.

 A reduced need for office space and related resources is just one way businesses will save money in the future.
 More than a third of employees say they’d be willing to take a pay cut of as much as 10 percent for the chance to work from home.

 The huge majority of people already working remotely want to continue.
 In fact, 99 percent of remote employees say they’d like to work this way for the rest of their careers.
 As more people join their ranks, we can expect to see far fewer employees commuting to the office.

-Check out our infographic to see all the key statistics and information about the future of remote work.
+Download our other infographic to see more statistics and information about the future of remote work.